-As a nurse, I have witnessed a variety of different time intervals advised for catheter replacement: some settings advise strict adherence to a 3 monthly change policy, others advise change when clinically indicated.
-Frequent catheter change may reduce biofilm development that can harbour bacteria; it may also cause trauma that could contribute to infection (Cooper et al, 2016).
+Some settings advise strict adherence to a three-monthly change policy, others advise change when clinically indicated.
+Frequent catheter change may reduce biofilm development that can harbour bacteria.
+It may also cause trauma that could contribute to infection (Cooper et al., 2016).

-A recent Cochrane Review struggled to find enlightenment in this area (Cooper et al, 2016): only one all-male study from 1982 was identified (n=17).
+A recent Cochrane review struggled to find enlightenment in this area (Cooper et al., 2016).
+Only one all-male study from 1982 was identified.
 When considering incidence of symptomatic CAUTI, no significant difference was found between those in whom catheters were changed only when clinically indicated, and those in whom catheter changes occurred monthly as well as when clinically indicated.

-Further studies are needed, and they should also consider financial implications: are the increased costs of more frequent catheter changes offset by the savings resulting from reduced use of bladder washout solutions?
+Further studies are needed and they should also consider financial implications.
+Do the savings resulting from reduced use of bladder washout solutions offset the increased costs of more frequent catheter changes?